maptime/philadelphia/_posts/2015-4-10-recap-accessibility.md

 * MaptimePHL has a website!
 Since you're reading this recap you already knew that, but it was under wraps until the meeting.
 The site is going to be a home for event info (announcements & recaps), general Philly geo happenings, and more.

-* Mark your calendars for Wednesday, April 29th because MaptimePHL is having another option night, where you can get together with other map enthusiasts to learn and create in a welcoming, collaborative environment.
+* Mark your calendars for Monday, May 11th because MaptimePHL is having another option night, where you can get together with other map enthusiasts to learn and create in a welcoming, collaborative environment.
 It'll be fun, so bring your friends.

 * Also upcoming: On May 30, MaptimePHL is hosting an Open Street Map Food Resources Hackathon with Sterling Quinn.